-Christmas is an essential time of year for Italians, and decorating a Christmas tree is an integral part of the festive celebrations.
+Christmas is an essential time of year for Italians, and decorating a Christmas tree is integral to the festive celebrations.
 The Christmas tree has a long and varied history in Italy, with records showing that the tradition of setting up a tree in the home dates back to the 16th century.

 Most Common Types of Italian Christmas Decorations

 Regarding decorations, Italians tend to opt for classic Christmas colors such as red, green, and gold.

 Woolen ornaments, strings of popcorn, ornaments shaped like stars, and small figurines of the Holy Family are all popular decorations used to adorn Italian Christmas trees.
 Some families also add a star to the top of the tree as a symbol of the Star of Bethlehem.

 In short, Christmas trees in Italy are an essential part of the festive season.
 Many families decorate their trees with traditional baubles, lights, and homemade ornaments.
 By doing so, they are creating a beautiful and festive centerpiece that will bring joy to the home over Christmas.

 Suggested Read: 12 Italian Christmas Drinks: Festive Cocktails from Italy

 Five of the most beautiful Christmas trees in Italy

 Behold five of the most stunning Italian Christmas trees, each a unique testament to festive elegance.

 1. Christmas Tree in Piazza Della Scala, Milan, Italy